RustyRoboticsBV/CSharpGenerator/README.md

   - Indexers
 - Properties
 - Fields
-- "Sections", which are defined as a grouping of type members, with a delimited comment at the top.
+- "Sections", which are defined as a delimited comment, followed by a list of type members.

 All types and members can be annotated with attributes and a summary.
 Inheritance, as well as generic, static and abstract types & methods are supported.